 Efficacy is one of the eight mechanisms that drive people to donate to charity according to Bekkers and Wiepking (2011).
 However, it can be difficult to evaluate the amount of good a donation of a certain amount will do, whereas it is often easier to evaluate other simpler factors (evaluability bias; Hsee, 1996).
 One such factor that people seem to pay more attention to is the relative amount of money a charity spends on overhead.
 Baron and Szymanska (2011) demonstrated that people appear biased against charities that have a higher overhead, even if those charities are actually more efficient in the good that they do when taking overhead costs into account.
 To test the impact of waste/overhead effect on charitable giving (Hypothesis 1), participants in Studies 1 through 3 were asked how much money they would be willing to allocate towards a charity that spent less on advertising or overhead compared to a charity that spent more, when both charities save the same number of people with the same amount of money.
 In all three studies, it was found that participants allocated more towards the charity that spent less money on advertising/overhead.

-Recent followup research by Caviola et al. (2014) showed further support for the idea that people seem more willing to donate more to charities with a low overhead ratio, regardless of cost-effectiveness.
+Recent follow-up research by Caviola et al. (2014) showed further support for the idea that, when presented separately, people seem more willing to donate more to charities with a low overhead ratio regardless of cost-effectiveness, and that this effect disappears when presented together due to a higher evaluability.

 2. Past costs effect